The water and heat measurement sector is strictly regulated by national Standards, Directives and legislation.

 Module B “EU-Type Examination” is the conformity assessment procedure whereby a Notified Body examines the technical design of a measuring instrument and confirms and certifies that its design meets the provisions of the Directive.
 Module D “Conformity to type based on quality assurance of the production process” is the procedure whereby the manufacturer or their authorised representative fulfils the obligations laid down in the MID Directive on measuring instruments, and ensures and declares the conformity of the measuring instruments concerned.
 The numbers of the certificates must be marked on the product.

 Finally, the measuring instrument must comply with the essential requirements of the Directive as detailed in the relevant annexes.
-The MID Directive indicates the requirements, but not the way forward to verify them: it therefore leaves freedom in the design and production phases, while providing for the so-called presumption of compliance.
-For water meters, the Harmonised Standard according to the new issue of the Directive is no longer European Standard EN 15454 but rather ISO 4064.
+For water meters, the Harmonised Standard according to the new issue of the Directive is the ISO 4064.
 For heat, the Harmonised Standard is ISO 1434.

 Maddalena Spa was one of the first European manufacturers to comply with the MID Directive on measuring instruments, obtaining the first certifications as early as 2008; to date all the instruments produced by Maddalena Spa comply with the Directive.
 In addition to this, the entire production structure consisting of 8 production lines with a total of 30 test benches for the metrological verification of the meters produced is included in the conformity assessment Module D.

 Finally, Maddalena also possesses a test laboratory accredited according to the ISO 17025 Standard.